zavierferodova/Android-Java-Tools/README.md

 4. Finnaly Java can be executed on Android with dalvikvm.

 ## Installation
-Run command `bash install.sh` to install required dependencies.
+Run command `bash install` to install required dependencies.

 ## The App